taowu-neu/Capstone/README.md

 - **Python 3.8+**
 - **Node.js** and **npm**
 - **Docker** (for database setup)
+- **Git Large File Storage**: [Git LFS Documentation](https://git-lfs.github.com/)

+### Important Notes
+- **If Git LFS is not installed**, the download of  `csv_data/edges.csv` under `data-migration` may fail.
+Please ensure that Git LFS is properly installed and configured to handle large files in the repository.
+- Ensure that the file `csv_data/edges.csv` under `data-migration` contains the required data.
+If it does not contain the complete data (1,309,201 rows), you will need to download it manually from the repository and place it under the `csv_data` directory.
 ## Steps to Run the Project

 #### 1. Data Migration